 The information reported to the OTO will also consist of Tier 1 and Tier 2 prices.
 Prima facie, Tier 2 prices are capable of inclusion in the data base.
 For the time being however the OTO intends to exclude Tier 2 prices in arriving at valuations (but see 2.5 above).

+Top of page

 4. APPLICATION OF (2C) METHOD OF VALUATION TO LPGs

 The (2C) method of valuation is to be used unless it is impracticable or inappropriate so to do.
 For the reasons set out below it is not considered to be appropriate for LPGs for the immediately foreseeable future.